ericsonga/APCSAReview/_sources/Unit1-Getting-Started/peer_in.rst

     :answer_c: Depends on the colors at coordinate x, y in bar
     :answer_d: Depends on the colors at coordinates x, y in foo compared to those in bar
     :correct: c
     :feedback_a: Incorrect!
-The coordinates do not indicate what part of the image you are in.
-The colors in bar determine what part of the image you are in.
-If the background color was red, the colors in bar at the x, y coordinates would determine which part of the image you are in.
+The colors in bar determine what part of the image you are in because bar contains the red block that is being replaced by another color.
     :feedback_b: Incorrect!
-The colors in foo do not determine what part you are in.
-The colors in bar determine what part of the image you are in.
-If the background color was red, the colors in bar at the x, y coordinates would determine which part of the image you are in.
+The colors in bar determine what part of the image you are in because bar contains the red block that is being replaced by another color.
     :feedback_c: Correct!
-The colors in bar determine what part of the image you are in.
-If the background color was red, the colors in bar at the x, y coordinates would determine which part of the image you are in.
+The colors in bar determine what part of the image you are in because bar contains the red block that is being replaced by another color.
     :feedback_d: Incorrect!
-The colors in foo at a certain coordinate compared to those in bar does not determine what part of the image you are in.
-The colors in bar determine what part of the image you are in.
-If the background color was red, the colors in bar at the x, y coordinates would determine which part of the image you are in.
+The colors in bar determine what part of the image you are in because bar contains the red block that is being replaced by another color.

-    How will you know which part (say red) you are in?
+    Chromakey is a technique in which a block of one color can be replaced by another.
+How will you know if you are in the red part of the image?

     .. image:: https://i.postimg.cc/Kcw4kfrs/lecture17-Q12.png
       :width: 400